beberlei/DoctrineExtensions/README.markdown

     $classLoader = new \Doctrine\Common\ClassLoader('DoctrineExtensions', "/path/to/extensions");
     $classLoader->register();

+## Paginator

+The paginator offers a powerful way to iterate over any DQL, even fetch joins of collections.
+For this it has to issue 3 queries to the database:

+1. Count the total number of entries in the list
+2. Fetch the Unique IDs of the given $limit + $offset window
+3. Fetch the Entities for all the Unique Ids given in 2.

+If you don't need to iterate a fetch-joined to-many DQL query you can shortcut:

+1. Count the total number of entries in the list
+2. Fetch the Query using $query->setFirstResult($offset)->setMaxResults($limit);

+The API for the Paginator is really simple:

+    use DoctrineExtensions\Paginate\Paginate;

+    $query = $em->createQuery($dql);

+    $count = Paginate::getTotalQueryResults($query); // Step 1
+    $paginateQuery = Paginate::getPaginateQuery($query, $offset, $limitPerPage); // Step 2 and 3
+    $result = $paginateQuery->getResult();

+In the simple case its even easier:

+    $count = Paginate::getTotalQueryResults($query); // Step 1
+    $result = $query->setFirstResult($offset)->setMaxResults($limitPerPage)->getResult(); // Step 2

+These methods internally use several others to create and retrieve the data.
+You can re-use those methods to integrate with existing pagination solutions, a `Zend_Paginator` implementation is already shipped (`DoctrineExtensions\Paginate\PaginationAdapter`).

 ## PHPUnit

 The PHPUnit Extension for Doctrine offers several hooks into PHPUnits Database extension and offers a